 The date range slider (from 1990 to 2018) allows users to select particular years of interest that users would like to study and create visualizations.
-This type of control allows user to select start and end year of the time range without a need to select each year individually, which possibly could be 28 actions (28 click for each year presented in the dataset) for user to do.
-Instead, it is minimized to 2 (just selecting first and the last year in the dataset).
+This type of control allows users to select the start and end year of the time range without a need to select each year individually, which possibly could be 28 actions (28 clicks for each year presented in the dataset) for the user to do.
+Instead, it is minimized to 2 (just selecting the first and the last year in the dataset).

 There are two multiple selection pickers for provinces and fish types which are also filtering data.
-With these controls in place, user has an ability to generate visualizations which are not restricted to a particular province or fish type.
-This feature makes the tool more flexible than reports which are discussed in the section 1 and 2.
+With these controls in place, the user can generate visualizations that are not restricted to a particular province or fish type.
+This feature makes the tool more flexible than reports which are discussed in sections 1 and 2.

 Based on the user input, there may be 4 different visualizations generated.